What did you think when you read the title of this post?

 Letting go of negative thinking is something that I help many of my clients achieve, but I always remind them not to try to force those thoughts away – that’s never the answer.

 Negative thoughts will pop into your mind without any conscious choice on your part.
-They just happen.
+They just happen because your mind has become trained to think in that way.

-In time the habit of negative thinking will diminish and instead you will have formed a habit of self-loving positive thoughts.
+Practice doing this and in a very short time the habit of negative thinking will diminish and instead you'll have formed a habit of self-loving positive thoughts.